privaci/privaci.github.io/_posts/2017-01-19-7th-ci_sympoisum.md

 Submissions will be peer-reviewed in a single-blind manner by the workshop’s Program Committee and accepted based on relevance and potential to contribute to workshop discussions and goals.
 We encourage submissions from diverse disciplinary sources,   methods,   and contributions,   including:

 * Empirical studies (qualitative,   quantitative,   experimental)
-* Legal,   philosophical,   ethical,   and policy analysis
+* Legal, social,  philosophical,   ethical,   and policy analysis
 * System design and/or implementations
 * Combinations of the above